Barkham

 Barkham is a village and civil parish in the borough of Wokingham in Berkshire, England, located around 2 mi southwest of the town of Wokingham.

+History

+Barkham dates back to 951, when a Saxon thane gave Bloreham to the monks of Abingdon Abbey.
+In Saxon times, it passed from the rule of the Abbey, and during the time of King Edward the Confessor, it was owned by a Saxon thane named Ælmer.
+After the Conquest, it was taken possession of by William the Conqueror.

+In 1630 and 1655, the inhabitants petitioned the constable of Windsor Castle against enclosures made by Richard Arrowsmith who, under licence from James I, had built a hunting lodge and formed a deer park at Bear Wood.
+This would later become Barkham Manor.

+John de Barkham held the fee under Henry de Early.
+He forfeited about 1249, but was restored before 1253, when Jon, the son of Robert de Barkham, levied a fine of lands in Barkham.
+In 1335, the lands passed to the Bullock family, who held it until the end of the 16th century.

 Geography

 The old part of Barkham is the small settlement by the parish church and is close to Barkham Street.
 However most of the population lives in the north-east of the parish, around the post office, or in the Arborfield Garrison, which is largely in Barkham.
 It is a rural parish, mostly consisting of dairy farmland and woods, despite being surrounded by the town of Wokingham and the large villages of Winnersh, Arborfield Cross and Finchampstead.

-Manor
+Etymology

 The toponym "Barkham" is derived from the Old English bercheham meaning "birch home" referring to the birch trees on the edge of Windsor Great Park.
 The name evolved via forms including Berkham in the 14th century and Barcombe in the 18th century.

+Manor

 In King Edward III's reign the income from Barkham Manor helped to pay for the rebuilding of Windsor Castle and, not long afterwards, timber from Barkham was sent to make the roof of Westminster Abbey.

 For many centuries the manor house was a secondary home of the Bullock family.
 The Bull Inn public house in Barkham is named in reference to their surname.
 The Bullocks had inherited the manor from the family of William Neville, a 13th-century valet to Saint Thomas Cantilupe, the Bishop of Hereford and Chancellor of England, from whom the manor was originally bought.
 The manor passed by marriage and inheritance through the Standen, Waterman, Kingsmill and Pitt families.
 In about 1783, the manor was purchased by the Dowager Countess Gower, the third wife of John Leveson-Gower, 1st Earl Gower, and became the property of the Leveson-Gower family.
 The present manor house is a late 18th-century Georgian building of two wings of differing dates.
 Barkham had two moated farm-houses.
 One of these survives, having been divided into two cottages.